PhD Toolbox for data analysis

 - Plotting maps in R – 2 hours

 This module will provide a brief introduction to map chart plotting in R and will include; spatial systems, vector and raster data; how to plot country maps and add data to them; how to plot maps with ggplot2.

 Teaching in person may be provided in computer laboratories (for modules concerning analytical and programming techniques, which will consist of traditional lessons interspersed with practical demonstrations of the use of software tools).
 Exercises will be set during lessons (some will be expected to be completed outside the set timetable of lessons), followed by class discussions.

-In the event that teaching in person is not possible, online teaching will be provided through appropriate online platforms (such as Webex).
+In the event that teaching in person is not possible due to Covid, online teaching will be provided through appropriate online platforms (such as Webex).

 Learning assessment methods

 Assessments will be made both through exercises given during the lesson, and through set homework.
 No formal mark will be given, but attribution of credits will be based on delivery of set exercises.

 Suggested readings and bibliography